 - Can I get an Illinois property tax exemption?

 - What is the New Jersey homestead rebate and can I get it?

 - STAR program: Property tax relief for New York homeowners

 - How the Pennsylvania property tax rebate works

 - Texas property tax exemptions: Reining in taxes in the Lone Star State

 Property tax relief is designed to do just that: relieve taxpayers from the burden of high real estate taxes.
 The best way to learn about what property tax relief might be available to you is to visit your city, county and state websites for information on programs and eligibility requirements.

 With the spread of the coronavirus, many people have lost a reliable source of income and are struggling financially.
 Some states and counties are taking steps to alleviate the property tax burden during a stressful time.
 Depending on the state or city, these measures could include extended deadlines, waived fees and penalty cancellations.

 During the coronavirus pandemic, some cities and states have extended property tax deadlines or left the decision to individual counties.
-For example, the city of Boston has extended the due date for property tax bills from May 1, 2020, until June 1, 2020, to give residents more time to pay.

 Local governments may also decide to waive fees and penalties, which are typically added to late or delinquent payments.